 Related read: Signs You Should Update Your Headshot (Generic headshots)

-Should You Edit Your Headshot?
 Do Headshots Need Retouching?
 Should You Photoshop Your Headshot?

 You should be happy with your headshots and should be proud to showcase them.
 You should also feel confident in your photo that you don’t need photoshopping to alter your photo beyond recognition materially.